 WWE Raw viewership/ratings for this week

-Monday’s live Elimination Chamber go-home edition of WWE RAW, featuring the final build for WWE Elimination Chamber with the Gauntlet Match main event, drew an average of 1.810 million viewers on the USA Network, according to Showbuzz Daily.
+Monday’s live post-Elimination Chamber edition of WWE RAW, featuring fallout from Sunday’s Elimination Chamber with new WWE Champion The Miz in the opener plus Bobby Lashley vs. Braun Strowman in the main event, drew an average of 1.890 million viewers on the USA Network, according to Showbuzz Daily.

-RAW ranked #19 for the night in viewership on cable, down from last week’s #19 spot, and behind Rachel Maddow Show, Tucker Carlson Tonight, Hannity, Last Word, The Ingraham Angle, The Five, All In, 11th Hour, Cuomo Prime Time, Anderson Cooper 360, Deadline: White House, Reidout, Erin Burnett Outfront, Special Report, FOX News Primetime, Beat, Lead with Jake Tapper, and CNN Tonight at 10pm.
+RAW ranked #12 for the night in viewership on cable, up from last week’s #19 spot, and behind Rachel Maddow Show, Tucker Carlson Tonight, The Five, Hannity, Last Word, All In, 11th Hour, The Ingraham Angle, Deadline: White House, Beat, and Reidout.

-RAW tied with Below Deck at #1 for the night on the Cable Top 150, with an average 18-49 demographic rating of 0.57, up 16.3% from last week’s #1 ranked 0.49.
-This is the fourth straight week RAW has had the #1 spot.
-Tucker Carlson Tonight on FOX News topped the night on cable in viewership with 3.558 million, ranking #13 on the Cable Top 150 with a 0.26 rating in the key demo.
+RAW ranked #1 for the night on the Cable Top 150, with an average 18-49 demographic rating of 0.57, the same as last week’s #1 ranked 0.57.
+This is the fifth straight week RAW has had the #1 spot.
+Rachel Maddow Show on MSNBC topped the night on cable in viewership with 3.463 million viewers, ranking #5 on the Cable Top 150 with a 0.27 rating in the key demo.

-This is the fifth week where RAW had no football competition, and because of that the show shared the #1 spot in the key demo for the fourth week in a row.
-RAW still drew its second-lowest audience of the year this week for the final show before Elimination Chamber.
-RAW was up 5.5% from last week’s viewership, and up 16.3% in the key demographic.
+This is the sixth week where RAW had no football competition, and because of that the show shared the #1 spot in the key demo for the fifth week in a row.
+RAW was up 4.4% from last week’s viewership, and even in the key demographic.
+This week’s drop from hour 1 – 3 was 11%, which is lower than usual.

 Below is our 2021 RAW Viewership Tracker: